 “‘My dad came back and was drunk for four years,’ Mr. Maharidge said.
 He was surprised while researching the book to learn how many vets died in the years right after the war.
 ‘A lot of guys just drank themselves to death,’ he said.
 ‘My father, if he hadn’t met my mother, he wouldn’t have lived.’”

-“The invisible wounds of post-traumatic stress disorder, depression and family breakup have soared for the military along with repeated redeployments … The most glaring result is the 80% increase in suicides, averaging nearly one a day this year —the fastest pace in the nation’s decade of war.
+“The invisible wounds of post-traumatic stress disorder, depression and family breakup have soared for the military along with repeated redeployments.
+The most glaring result is the 80% increase in suicides, averaging nearly one a day this year —the fastest pace in the nation’s decade of war.
 This is the second year in a row that more active-duty soldiers have been lost to self-inflicted death than to combat.”
-Such “wounds” as are mentioned above are invisible to the majority of Americans in a P-B context.
+The invisible “wounds” mentioned above are invisible to the majority of Americans in a P-B context.
 To some of us, however, these results of the wars in Iraq and Afghanistan and the reactions of the soldier’s false self are only too predictable.

 David Finkel writes about the aftermath of the Iraq war in his book Thank You For Your Service (2013) which focuses on the home front.
 The Second Battalion, 16th Infantry Regiment was deployed to Baghdad for 15 months during the surge of 2007-8.
 “For several of the battalion’s survivors, who are struggling with a variety of psychological and physical ailments, [being at] home assumes an unrelenting immediacy that proves more baffling and tormenting than the war itself.
 It is a world dominated by an elemental aloneness.”

 One of the wounded having trouble adjusting to the home front is Adam Schumann who describes his experience at the Pathway Home in Sacramento, California where he spent four months in rehab.
-“At Pathway, the ‘haunted soldier’ of Iraq and Afghanistan meet their counterparts from the previous century’s wars: World War II and Vietnamese veterans who live on the campus year-round.
+“At Pathway, the ‘haunted soldier’ of Iraq and Afghanistan meets their counterpart from the previous century’s wars: World War II and Vietnam veterans who live on the campus year-round.
 These men ‘never say hello, or even wave.
 They just sit there and drink.’
 ‘That’s me in 30 years,’ Schumann declares one day.
 ‘If this doesn’t work out, that’s me.’”

 Historian Will Durant sums up the unavoidable consequences of war.
 “Though there is drama in the details of strife, there is a dreary eternity in its causes and results; such history becomes a menial attendance upon the vicissitudes of power, in which victories and defeats cancel one another into a resounding zero.”
 Durant has also revealed the major cause of war, namely the power energy center of the false-self survival strategy.
 We probably couldn’t find any discussion of this reality in the Congressional Record in the days and months leading up to declarations of war.
 Neither those who fight the wars nor those who declare them know what they are doing or why.